 The Beginner's Guide to Walking

-Walking is a fuss-free sport.
-It's both free and easy to schedule.
+Walking is fuss-free fitness.
+There's no cost, and it's easy to schedule.
 And if you do it regularly, it reduces the risk of heart disease and can help you burn fat and lose weight.

 Uphill walks work your calf muscles, hamstrings and buttocks.
 Downhill walks are great for your thighs (quads), and on level ground, your abdominals and lower back get a workout.Where to Walk